 For example, a power calibration at only 50 or 60Hz has little value.
 Calibration of high-frequency power has lagged behind the development of power meters to address these applications, and few national laboratories can provide traceability up to 100 kHz: the frequency at which instruments have to be calibrated to provide accurate results in these application sectors.

-The guaranteed accuracy and precision of Yokogawa's instruments results from the fact that Yokogawa has its own European standards laboratory at its European headquarters in The Netherlands.
+The guaranteed accuracy and precision of Yokogawa's instruments results from the fact that Yokogawa has its own European Standards Laboratory at its European headquarters in The Netherlands.
 This facility is the only industrial (i.e. non-government or national) organisation in the world to offer accredited power calibration, at frequencies up to 100 kHz.
-ISO 17025 accreditation demonstrates the international competence of the ISO 17025 accreditation demonstrates the international competence of the laboratory.
+ISO/IEC17025 accreditation (RvA K164) demonstrates the international competence of the laboratory.

 No measurement is ever correct.
 There is always an unknown, finite, non-zero difference between a measured value and the corresponding ‘true' value.
 In other words, a user can never be 100% sure that an instrument is operating within its specified tolerance limits.